-- Co-payments do not accrue toward deductible - All other Usual, Reasonable, & Customary (U&C) charges for covered services apply to deductible and out-of-pocket maximum unless otherwise noted - After you pay your deductible, the Plan will pay 100% of the U&C for covered services less your required co-insurances and co-payments until you reach the Plan out-of-pocket maximum.
-After you reach the Plan out-of-pocket maximum, you will not pay co-insurance, but will continue to pay co-payments until you reach the ACA Out-of-Pocket Maximum, at which point you will no longer pay co-payments for most services (see definition for ACA Out-of-Pocket Maximum for details). - Pre-certification is required for some services, and expenses incurred due to non-compliance do not accrue toward deductible or out-of-pocket maximum. - Out-of-network services are only covered in very limited circumstances.
-Where the below chart says "not covered" in the Out-of-Network column, services will not be covered without an approved Unavailable Service Request Form ("USRF"). - Charges in excess of the Usual, Reasonable, & Customary Charge are member responsibility.
+- Co-payments do not accrue toward deductible and apply only to the office visit charge. - All other Usual, Reasonable, & Customary (U&C) charges for covered services apply to deductible and out-of-pocket maximum unless otherwise noted. - After you pay your deductible, the Plan will pay 100% of the U&C for covered services less your required co-insurances and co-payments until you reach the Plan out-of-pocket maximum. - Pre-certification is required for some services, and expenses incurred due to non-compliance do not accrue toward deductible or out-of-pocket maximum. - Out-of-network services are only covered in very limited circumstances.
+Where the below chart says "not covered" in the Out-of-Network column, services will not be covered without an approved Unavailable Service Request Form ("USRF").
+The services listed in the "Ancillary Medical Benefits" chart are covered both in-network and out-of-network. - Charges in excess of the Usual, Reasonable, & Customary Charge are member responsibility.
 This means if you get care from an out-of-network provider, you may owe amounts in excess of your co-payment and co-insurance. - The Schedule of Benefits is only a brief summary.
 You should read the appropriate Plan sections for additional information about your coverage.